JuliaLang/juliaup/README.md

 - `--default-channel <NAME>`: Configure the default channel.
 For example `--default-channel lts` would install the `lts` channel and configure it as the default.
 - `--path` (or `-p`): Install `juliaup` in a custom location.

-## Continuous Integration (CI)

-If you use GitHub Actions as your CI provider, you can use the [`julia-actions/install-juliaup`](https://github.com/julia-actions/install-juliaup) action to install Juliaup in CI.

 ### Software Repositories

 **Important note:** As of now, we strongly recommend to install Juliaup via the Windows Store or `curl` command above rather than through OS-specific software repositories (see below) as the Juliaup variants provided by the latter currently have some drawbacks (that we hope to lift in the future).